 Each instruction consists of at least a 1-byte character encoding the instruction type.
 Most instructions operate on stack 0.

-defines the source and target stacks of
+The code for a move instruction defines the source and target stacks of

 the operation: